 In this and the next section we will prove that some familiar functions are continuous.
+This should be a review of what was done in Math 226.

 A general strategy for proving that a given function f is continuous at a given point x_0 is as follows: